Isaac Choy

-Isaac W. Choy is an American politician and a former Democratic member of the Hawaii House of Representatives representing District 23 from January 2013 to January 2019.
-Choy consecutively served from 2009 until 2013 in the District 24 seat.
+Isaac William Choy is an American politician and a former Democratic member of the Hawaii House of Representatives representing District 23 from November 2012 to November 2018.
+Choy consecutively served from 2008 until 2012 in the District 24 seat.

 In 2020, Choy was appointed to serve as director of the state Department of Taxation.

 Education

 Choy earned his BS in business administration from San Jose State University.